8 June 2009

 You may remember when Diana Spechler, author of Who by Fire, guest posted here?
-Well today I’m sharing my review of her book and giving you yet another chance to win a great book.
+Well it’s time for my review.

 Who by Fire by Diana SpechlerWho by Fire tells the story of Ash and Bits, a brother and sister whose younger sister Alena had been kidnapped more than a decade ago.
 When their mother informs them that her remains have finally been discovered, it’s up to wild child Bits to go to Israel and convince her now Orthodox Jew brother to come home for a memorial service—no easy feat as he’s been out of touch with the family since entering the yeshiva.